 The Active Directory integration module now includes improved login security, improved control and accuracy for configuration mappings, along with simplified mapping for organizations, permissions, departments and locations.
 All of this gives you better performance for imports, AD searches and login speed.
 And when we say better performance - it means that mapping and imports that took several minutes now take seconds.
 Wow!

 We can’t wait for you to see everything that got released in Issuetrak 10.0!
 Make sure to read the full release notes to see all the details.
-You can also view an introductory video here.
 If you’re ready to see how Issuetrak can help your business, try it now!